simonkoeck/simonkoeck/README.md

 ### Moin meister 👋

-- 🔭 I’m currently working on [a link](https://www.party-with-me.com)
+- 🔭 I’m currently working on [Party With Me](https://www.party-with-me.com)
 - 📫 How to reach me: simon@party-with-me.com